leomariga/Simulink-Arduino-Serial/README.md

 Serial.print('\n');
 ```

  You need to setup the Serial in the `setup()` function and create a loop with the same time delay as configured in Simulink.
-[A simple example can be found here.](https://github.com/leomariga/Simulink-Arduino/blob/master/Examples/Sigle_signal/Simulink_receive_Arduino_send/arduinoSend/arduinoSend.ino).
-This example results in the Arduino generating a sinoid an we can see the received values in the scope:
+[A simple example can be found here](https://github.com/leomariga/Simulink-Arduino/blob/master/Examples/Sigle_signal/Simulink_receive_Arduino_send/arduinoSend/arduinoSend.ino), where the Arduino sends a sinoid which is plotted in a scope.

 ![seriareceivesignal](https://github.com/leomariga/Simulink-Arduino/blob/master/images/receive_result.png)